How AI Can Transform Your Contact Center’s Self-Service Strategy

 - Human Only engagements are situational and often require empathetic and persuasive tones that machines have yet to master.

-Just as it’s best for AI to mimic agents, it’s important that your voice channel is consistent with other lines of communications: chat, SMS, social, and mobile.
+Just as it’s best for AI agents to mimic live agents, it’s important that your voice channel is consistent with other lines of communications: chat, SMS, social, and mobile.
 Many companies build each channel independently from each other, which costs time and resources in building and trying to integrate them.
 This siloed channel approach risks alienating customers who have different experiences based on their preferred channel; it also increases customer effort, since they often need to restart their inquiry if they choose to switch channels.
 A strong omnichannel offering with 3-6 channels seamlessly shares information across the network and encourages customer engagement.
 Additionally, an integrated approach allows agents to understand the full experience customers have had with your business, while providing consistent reporting as well.
 When looking at your self-service strategy, be sure to choose AI technology that can be built once and deployed multiple times.

 Remember that some customers prefer AI agents to live agents, and vice versa.